imixs/imixs-workflow/src/site/markdown/restapi/xslt.md

 ##Sum total by Category

-The next example grops all workitems by txtworkflowstatus and returns the sum of the value '_amount'
+The next example groups all entities by the Item Value "txtworkflowstatus" and returns the sum of the value '_amount'.

     <?xml version="1.0" encoding="UTF-8" ?>